School-Based Health

-This page is a resource for families and school administrators regarding COVID-19 and Public Health information.
-Find out more about the COE’s commitment to the health and wellness of our students, as well as our ongoing programs and partnerships, here.
+This page is a resource for families and school administrators regarding Public Health information, reflecting the Santa Cruz COE’s commitment to the health and wellness of our students, as well as our ongoing programs and partnerships.
+Find out more about our behavioral health and wellness work here.
 You can also find information on Santa Cruz COE’s official Facebook and Instagram pages.

 Preventing the Spread of Illness